Qdeeme/XP-Simplifier/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **GNU General Public License** since ver.
+2.0.5.
-You are free to use, modify, and include it in modpacks.
+Feel free to use and include it in modpacks.

 ***